Gaurav-Pidurkar/number-analyzer/README.md

-# number-analyzer
-# Day 2 - Number Analyzer  This project is part of my GitHub learning journey.
-Features: - Even or Odd check - Positive or Negative check - Vowel or Consonant check  Language: Java
+# Day 2 - Basic Java Programs
+This project is part of my GitHub learning journey.

+Features:
+- Even or Odd checker
+- Positive or Negative checker
+- Vowel or Consonant checker

+Language: Java